#1: Role-play—with yourself.

 The point of this exercise is twofold: It forces me to be more self-aware, and helps me realize that I really, really need to treat myself with more love and respect.

 Try it out.
 Every time you think, say, or do something that discounts you, write it down.
 You’ll be surprised how many times in a day you treat yourself like crap.
-This type of introspection is like using those Bioré® pore strips – you’ll be pulling out a lot of gunk from the pores of your self-image.
-(Oh God, I can’t believe I wrote that…THERE!
-Did it again!).
+This type of introspection is like using those Bioré® pore strips—you’ll be pulling out a lot of gunk from the pores of your self-image.

 charlie

 I know when I am not “in the now,” particularly while I’m driving.
-I’ll either find myself braking at the last second to avoid rear-ending someone because my mind was elsewhere, or I’ll end up at home, safe and sound, wondering how the heck I got there because I don’t remember the entire drive.
+I’ll end up at home, safe and sound, wondering how the heck I got there because I don’t remember the entire drive.

-Lao Tzu didn’t just have an awesome name – he had a great saying:
+Lao Tzu didn’t just have an awesome name, he also had a great saying:

 If you’re depressed you are living in the past.
 If you are anxious you are living in the future.
 If you are at peace you are living in the present.